remotion-dev/remotion/packages/docs/docs/lambda/renderstillonlambda.md

 The default for Lambda is `"swangle"`, but `null` elsewhere.
 :::

+### `forceBucketName`

+_optional, available from v3.3.42_

+Specify a specific bucket name to be used.
+[This is not recommended](/docs/lambda/multiple-buckets), instead let Remotion discover the right bucket automatically.

 ## Return value

 Returns a promise resolving to an object with the following properties: